Ground-Source Heat Pumps: Full Speed Ahead

 Ground-source heat pumps are a cost-saving, clean alternative to legacy heating and cooling technology in schools.

-School districts qualify for federal tax credits for up to 50% of the cost of a ground-source heat pump system.
+School districts can qualify for federal tax credits for up to 50% of the cost of a ground-source heat pump system.
 Elective Pay allows schools to convert tax credits into a cash reimbursement.

 Check out examples of schools from across the country that have installed ground-source heat pumps and received cash reimbursements.